 Throughout our history, academics and researchers at the University of Sussex have made transformational interventions in their fields and created new ones.
 Our research has enhanced understanding and improved lives.
 Great research depends upon the highest standards of integrity in its design, execution and governance.
-The University is fully committed to the UK Concordat for Research Integrity and our Research Integrity statement is an important codification of our values.
+The University is fully committed to the UK Concordat to Support Research Integrity and our Research Integrity statement is an important codification of our values.

-Professor Adam Tickell, Vice-Chancellor University of Sussex September 2016
+Professor Adam Tickell, Vice-Chancellor University of Sussex November 2019